Take Control of Your Low Frequencies

-Music producers spend countless hours trying to find that perfect balance between the low, mid and high frequencies.
-While lower spectrum frequencies can sound warm and appealing, they can easily swallow other elements in the mix and make the overall mix sound muddy.
-There are many tools that can help you balance frequencies in the mix.
-However, recently, we are presented with some exciting new options.
-In the next tutorial, we will show you an alternative way that can help you take control of your low frequencies.
+Music producers spend countless hours finding the perfect balance between the low, mid, and high frequencies.
+While lower spectrum frequencies can sound warm and appealing, but they can easily swallow other elements in the mix and muddy it.
+Many tools can help you balance frequencies in the mix.
+However, recently, we have been presented with some exciting new options.
+In the following tutorial, we will show you an alternative way that can help you take control of your low frequencies.

 As you can see from the picture below, we have a project open in the SoundBridge: DAW.
 It contains all the essential elements of a full mix.
 Let us hear how it sounds.